ginogeorgiev/Unity-Prototyping-Toolkit/docs/Core Modules/Events/Empty Event.md

 #### 5b.
 React to the Event via Code

--  Reference the Event and respond to it if needed
+-  Reference the Event and react to it if needed

 ```csharp
 [SerializeField] private EmptyEvent newEmptyEvent;